All Emma wanted was a relaxing bath after a long week, but her apartment elevator wanted to lead her down an impossible hallway.

 “Not today, pestilence creature,” the old man wielding the staff ordered.
 He turned toward me and pointed at a door behind me that looked like my front door.
 “Go.
 Don’t give up the fight.”

 The creature rose back up.
 “One of my sisters is already free.
 I can feel that you’re weak–it is delicious–and not many believe in you anymore.”

 “Others will fight back, even if not in my name.”

 The two fought as I ran for the door.
 I grabbed the handle and pushed the door open into my apartment.
 I slammed the door behind me, and, catching my breath, I collapsed against my barrier between whatever I experienced.

 This week’s short story was inspired by the following writing prompt: “Saturday night after a long week, you’re riding the elevator up to your apartment, it stops on your floor, and the back opens.”

-I went back and forth on the ending for this story.
-I thought about having it end with the trapped monster smiling, but I wanted to end it on a somewhat hopeful note.
-I hope you enjoyed it and wash your hands.
+I went back and forth on the ending of this story.
+I thought about having the scene end with the trapped monster smiling, but I wanted to end on a somewhat hopeful note.
+I hope you enjoyed this story and wash your hands!